 Your doctor may want you to receive a hepatitis vaccination before you start using factor IX complex.

 How should I use factor IX complex (Proplex-T)?

-Factor IX complex is given as an injection through a needle placed into a vein.
-Your doctor, nurse, or other healthcare provider will give you this injection.
-You may be shown how to use your medicine at home.
-Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of needles, IV tubing, and other items used in giving the medicine.
+Factor IX is injected into a vein through an IV.
+You may be shown how to use an IV at home.
+Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.

 Always wash your hands before preparing and giving your injection.

-Factor IX complex must be mixed with a liquid (diluent) before injecting it.
-If you store your medicine in the refrigerator, take a medicine and diluent vial out of the refrigerator and allow each to warm to room temperature before mixing them.
+Factor IX must be mixed with a liquid (diluent) before using it.
+If you are using the injections at home, be sure you understand how to properly mix and store the medicine.
+Take the medicine and diluent out of the refrigerator and allow them to reach room temperature before mixing your dose.
 Do not heat the medicine or diluent.

 Check your pulse before and during your injection.
 If your pulse rate changes, slow or stop the injection until your pulse rate returns to normal.